thenorthwind404/Bitcoin-Price-Checker-API/README.md

-# Krypto Backend API Task
+# Real Time Bitcoin Price Checker API

 ## Tech Stack:
 Python, Flask for the web application framework, SQLite for the Database Engine, SQLAlchemy as the Object Relational Mapper and Postman is used for API testing.